Gabouin/Electric-lighter/CONTRIBUTING.md

 ---

-## 🌟 Sharing Your Build
+## Sharing Your Build

 Have you built this project?
-We'd love to see it!
+I'd love to see it!

 - Open an issue with the label **"Show and Tell"** and share your photos.
 - Describe any modifications you made — your changes might inspire future improvements.

 ---

-## 📜 Code of Conduct
+## Code of Conduct

 This project follows a simple rule: **be respectful and constructive**.
 Everyone is welcome regardless of experience level.
 If you are new to maker projects, hardware, or GitHub — don't hesitate to ask questions in the issues.

 ---

-Thank you for helping make this project better! 🚀
+Thank you for helping make this project better!